lucmsilva651/ArduinoJoyInput/README.md

 ## Setup

-Tested under Windows and Linux.hot
+Tested under Windows and Linux.

 - Clone this repo or download source